BooGram/RIWAQ/README.md

-# 📚 RIWAQ – Reading Platform
+# 📚 RIWAQ – system

 > Intelligent reading platform that helps users manage their books, track reading progress, and organize their reading journey through personalized insights and smart recommendations.